huxsowo/TabgDpsMod/README.md

 # TABG DPS Mod
-A Totally Accurate Battlegrounds mod that adds a DPS counter to the "Damage Analyzer" attachment.
+A Totally Accurate Battlegrounds mod that adds a DPS counter.
+Meant to be used only in the firing range.

+## IMPORTANT
+The DPS counter will only work when using a gun with the "Damage Analyzer" attachment.

 ## Installing
 1. Download the Assembly-CSharp.dll file